OtherDevOpsGene/intro-to-docker/README.md

 ## Security Tools

-We don't look into security in this workshop, and there are some shortcuts that we take that are acceptable for sample code that won't work for a serious deployment.
+There are some shortcuts that we take that are acceptable for sample code that won't work for a serious deployment.

 If you want some tools to tidy up and secure your containers better, here are a few to consider: